nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-03-09-when-should-i-use-areas-in-tfs-instead-of-team-projects-in-team-foundation-server-2010/index.md

 ---
 title: When should I use Areas in TFS instead of Team Projects in Team Foundation Server 2010
+description: "Discover when to use Areas in TFS over Team Projects for better project management in Team Foundation Server 2010.
+Streamline your workflow today!"
 date: 2010-03-09
 creator: Martin Hinshelwood
 id: "64"